Aboodtt404/ICP-Notes/README.md

 **4. Access Your dApp! 🎉**

-After the final deployment, `dfx` will output the URLs for your canisters.
+After the deployment completes, `dfx` will output the URLs for your canisters.
 Open the URL for `notes_frontend` in your browser to use the application.

 Congratulations!
-You are now running a full-stack decentralized application on your local machine.
+You are now running a full-stack decentralized application with advanced sharing and versioning features.

 ---